Gordon Castle: Walled garden

 A walled garden has existed for centuries at Gordon Castle.
 The current one, built 1803–1804, replaced the old village of Fochabers, which was relocated southwards to open up the castle’s parkland.
 Built of stone brought from Burghead, it became one of the largest walled gardens in Scotland.

 In the 19th century, under head gardeners John and Charles Webster, the garden achieved national fame for its orchards, espaliers, soft fruits, and flowers.
 A 1903 Gardeners’ Magazine article praised its abundance and “skilful management.”
 The Websters introduced varieties like The Gordon Castle Plum, Warner’s King, and Beauty of Moray, while glasshouses from Mackenzie & Moncur of Edinburgh produced exotic fruits.

-After 1938, under Crown ownership, the garden was used for raspberry farming, then as low-maintenance grounds.
+After 1937, under Crown ownership, the garden was used for raspberry farming, then as low-maintenance grounds.
 When Sir George Gordon Lennox bought back the estate, he and his wife Nan continued market gardening until the 1980s.

 Since 2008, Angus and Zara Gordon Lennox have led a major restoration with designer Arne Maynard, turning the garden into a productive and educational visitor attraction.
 It now combines heritage planting with contemporary design—vegetable and herb beds, fruit tunnels, children’s play areas, and a café—reviving its role as the heart of the estate.
-Produce from the garden now features in the estate’s restaurant and luxury product line, including the renowned Gordon Castle Gin.
+Produce from the garden now features in the estate’s restaurant and luxury product line, including Gordon Castle Gin.